aesthytik/redux-thunk-example/README.md

 For starters, there are several key concepts to understand: store, actions / action creators, and reducers.
 The official documentation is very straightforward and also plenty of examples and nice analogies can be found on the internet.

 ### Principles

 Redux has three fundamental principles:
 - single source of truth

     The whole state of the application is stored in an object tree (within a single store).
-Visualize the state as a “model”, but without setters.
+Visualize the state as a "model", but without setters.
 As a plus, a single state tree enables us to debug our application with ease.

 - state is read-only